-It is entirely possible that VCAT may make a decision that is still not favourable.
-However, VCAT will be bound by the decision and reasoning of the Supreme Court.
-Generally, on the issue of law, the matter should resolve according to the principles set out by the Supreme Court decision.
-In many cases, the matter settles before being reheard formally at VCAT.
+VCAT may make a decision that is still not favourable.
+However, VCAT is bound by the decision and reasoning of the Supreme Court.
+Generally, the matter should resolve according to the principles set out by the Supreme Court decision.
+Often matters settle before being reheard formally at VCAT.

 • the length of an appeal as appeals can take a number of months;

 • the costs of appeal (while there are application fee waivers) – lawyer costs at the Supreme Court can be substantial;

 • the fact that other tenancy rights remain intact may undermine the purpose of the appeal;

 • that if the appeal is successful the matter may be reheard and have the same or similar outcome.

 The Supreme Court offers excellent procedural advice about how to file an appeal, but they cannot provide legal advice, such as identifying the grounds or merit of an appeal.
 For the coordinator’s contact details, see “Contacts”.